This post has been updated on October 30, 2023

 Do your best to keep your first automation plans as simple as possible.
 These should only be used if they are contributing to your MAP goals.
 Get real subscriber data before you start to personalize and segment further.

-Need some one-on-one training or a pro to take the reigns?
-JH Media Group is on your team!
+Need some one-on-one training or a pro to take the reins?
+JH Media Group is on your team–reach out to us today!